 The coronavirus has impacted everyone in our community in some way.
-For local nonprofits like the United Way of Southwestern Pennsylvania (UWSPA), the outbreak sparked an enormous demand for services.
-UWSPA is determined to continue meeting that demand, no matter what it takes.
+For local nonprofits like the United Way of Southwestern Pennsylvania (UWSWPA), the outbreak sparked an enormous demand for services.
+UWSWPA is determined to continue meeting that demand, no matter what it takes.

 Julie DeSeyn, VP of Community Impact